ryancolorcafe/ryandevelops/_blog_posts/2022-11-15-upgrading-react-testing-librarys-user-event-to-version-14.md

 {% highlight javascript %}
 import { screen } from "@testing-library/react";
-// make sure your test util import path is correct for your app import { setup } from "@/util/testUtils/setup";
+// make sure to correct the import path for your app import { setup } from "@/util/testUtils/setup";

 test("clicking checkbox", async () => {